800-937-8398 Call us for a free quote Contact us

 While termites are active all year round, flying termites, along with their discarded wings and droppings, are most visible in the warmer weather.
 Termite swarms mark the start of termite season.
 This happens once a year during a select period of time which differs between species and geographic location, with seasonality playing a big factor.

-Termites can remain hidden and cause damage for years without notice, resulting in expensive structural repairs.
+Termites can remain hidden and cause damage for years without you noticing them, resulting in expensive structural repairs.
 But there is one key warning sign that might be able to alert you before it’s too late – flying termites.
 Also known as termite swarmers, these winged termites around your property could be the indicator of much bigger problems.

 What are termite swarmers?